ferds003/ferds003.github.io/_posts/2025/2025-05-14-MRFLUMEHELL.md

 __REFLECTIONS / RANT__: This class was already introduced to us way way back when we were first years (ENGPHYS) and on our 2nd year (MFTHSCI) and now in the most critical time of our study, they bring the theoreticals back to us as like a slap in the face since the information has been scratched.
 (Its like ENGMEC all over again!!).
 No excuses though, I was able to deliver the core competencies being asked from this course but it left a salty feeling in my mouth that I cannot process until I write it down here.

-First off, the instructor was part-time, granted he was a doctorate holder (my immediate respects to them), stil, they kept giving us these reading assignments and he did not provide the lecture notes.
-Something that I kept asking too since I want to see if the items/examples were part of the reference textbook stated in syllabus but _pahirapan_.
+Admittedly, I cannot follow to the discussion and this left me not being confident to solve the problems without consultation with my notes.
+I was not also in a good place given thesis.
 No biggie, there are many resources out there.
-Expecting that I can catch up to understand his un-student friendly(?) teachings by watching YT videos of PH chem engineers (the resource i provided above!), I silently and barely pass each exam.
-Then a big bomb dropped on me. __50% of the grade was on the final exam__. 💀💀 HAHAH amazing.
+Expecting that I can catch up by watching YT videos of PH chem engineers (the resource i provided above!), I silently and barely pass each exam.
+Then a big bomb dropped on me. __50% of the grade was on the final exam__. 💀💀 haha amazing.
 I was barely passing then my grade was dictated on one assessment and on my final term no less.
-Like the one who made the course felt like we can pass this easily on our final year. _Ang ending_ I was tempted and inclined to check the solutions online on that final exam T_T.
-To just pass the exam, I relied on the solutions of others like _diko alam ung subject matter :<_  My harmartia and I felt like I sinned doing that.
+Like the one who made the course felt like we can pass this easily on our final year. _Ang ending_ I got tempted to check the solutions online on that final exam T_T.
+To just pass the exam, I relied on the solutions of others like _diko alam ung subject matter :<_  My harmartia being allergic to cross reference my solution with the solution online and I felt like I sinned doing that.

 I kept thinking if my degree had a PRC, was this a topic that we have to prepare?
-What is the point of teaching the topic and making us do reading assignments if the topic in exams was different to what was discussed...
-It felt wrong and of course, I see my coursemates do it but I dont follow them as much as possible since I really wanted to learn it. _Kahit diko magagamit in the future_, it was a matter of principles for me (_Of course, Im not perfect, Im not a latin honor standing so this is just a rant of a normal student_)
+What is the point of teaching the topic and making us do reading assignments if the topic were discussed were it was not being followed...
+It felt wrong and of course, I see my coursemates acting like it was smooth sailing but on my end I was lowkey panicking.
+I dont follow others as much as possible since I really wanted to learn it on my own way _Kahit diko magagamit in the future_, it was a matter of principles for me (_Of course, Im not perfect, Im not a latin honor standing so this is just a rant of a normal student_)

 Recently too, recruiters I got to discuss with asked about this exact thing of having a course without a PRC regulation joining their workforce.
-I brushed it off, saying we dont need it given our line of work, but this experience made me think back how lax the teachings can be if there is no expectations that the education will not be part of a <mark>bigger picture.</mark> That bigger picture is the secret handshake of an ABET accredited program to stakeholders in the industry looking up to the college to be the stewards of excellence.
+I brushed it off, saying we dont need it given our line of work, but this experience made me think heavily back how lax the teachings can be if there is no expectations that the education will not be part of a <mark>bigger picture.</mark> That bigger picture is the secret handshake of an ABET accredited program to stakeholders in the industry looking up to the college to be the stewards of excellence.

 Of course, this is just an isolated case.
 This is my personal experience of what online exam did to corrupt the essence of learning which I cannot put a word to it but it is slowly creeping towards the mindset of both students and educators.
 Respect goes both ways and I respect the instructor and their experience (heck there are doctorates!) but I hope they will also respect the time and effort put into learning the subject too.
 I'll probably look back to this soon to see if I was not alone in this reflection I have made! _Yon lang_

 Let me know your thoughts on my ~~reflections~~ rants above/ :"> 😅😅

 ---

 PS.
-Nasusukot ako sa english ko rito sa pagninilay ko, sinamahan ko na ng konting filipino haha but tried to make it as professional as possible on my experience to learn the subject.
-Laban lang talaga! its just one subject lang naman rin
+Nasusukot ako sa english ko rito sa pagninilay na ito, sinamahan ko na nang konting filipino haha